wp-plugins/capability-manager-enhanced/readme.txt

 Probably because your custom post type definition not having map_meta_cap set true.
 If you are calling register_post_type manually, just add this property to the options array.
 Unfortunately, none of the free CPT plugins deal with this important detail.

+= Even after I added capabilities, WordPress is not working the way I want =

+Keep in mind that this plugin's purpose is to conveniently view and modify the capabilities array stored for each WordPress role.
+It is not responsible for the implementation of those capabilities by the WordPress core or other plugins.

 = Where can I find more information about this plugin, usage and support ? =

 * If you need help, <a href="http://wordpress.org/tags/capsman-enhanced">ask in the Support forum</a>.
+If your issue pertains to the enforcement of assigned capabilities, I am not the primary support avenue.
+In many cases, I will offer a suggestion, but please don't give me negative feedback for not providing free consulting.

 == License ==